tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 1. **G(Contempt Intensity)** = 0.5 serotonin + 0.5 dopamine + 0.5 noradrenaline;
 1. **G(Aggressiveness Intensity)** = 0.5 serotonin + 1.0 dopamine + 1.0 noradrenaline;

-Presented mapping completes neuromodulation centric low level emotion framework, it could be used in spiking neural network to implement emotional thinking phenomenas in computational systems.
+Presented mapping completes neuromodulation centric low level emotion framework, it could be used in spiking neural network to implement emotional thinking phenomena in computational systems.
 We suppose this could be useful framework to be used in several domains:

 1. Advertisement
 1. Emotional behavior simulations